Industry 4.0 — Smart Products Design and Smart Manufacturing

-Smart products are part of industry digital transformation.
-The digital revolution radically changes the traditional manufacturing processes; from the new digital model-based engineering to smart factories, everything is about virtual prototypes, digital manufacturing processes, and intelligent machines.
-The digital revolution in manufacturing is outlined by the Industry 4.0 concept.
+Smart products are an inherent part of the industrial digital transformation.
+The digital revolution has radically changed traditional manufacturing processes; from new digital model-based engineering to smart factories, everything is about virtual prototypes, digital manufacturing processes, and intelligent machines.
+The digital revolution in manufacturing is underpinned by the Industry 4.0 concept.

 What is Industry 4.0?

-The value of smart products will not only lie in their physical capabilities but also in the enhanced customer and supply partners experience, from the earliest stages of engineering and design.
-Everything is integrated with high-quality services in a new category of hybrid products.
+The value of smart products will not only lie in their physical capabilities but also in the enhanced customer and supply partners’ experience.
+From the earliest stages of engineering and design, every aspect is integrated with high-quality services in a new category of hybrid products.

-The new manufacturing concept developed by the Industry 4.0 initiative will bring together machines, processes, software, sensors, processors, and communication technologies.
-All these systems have both a computing component and a physical interaction with the real world, thus providing a meaningful interface between the two.
+The new manufacturing concept developed by the Industry 4.0 initiative incorporates machines, processes, software, sensors, processors, and communication technologies.
+All these systems have a computing component, as well as a physical interaction with the real world, thus providing a meaningful interface between the two.

-- Cloud services – the only alternative in the processing, storage, monitoring and control of enterprise data and applications;
+- Cloud Services – An alternative in the processing, storage, monitoring, and control of enterprise data and applications;

-- Internet of Things (IoT) – brings together the entire ecosystem of communication between equipment, devices, and sensors capturing primary information and generating answers in real time;
+- Internet of Things (IoT) – Responsible for bringing together the entire ecosystem of communication between equipment, devices, and sensors, which capture and record primary information and generate analytics and answers in real time;

-- Big Data & Analytics – A way of managing the flow of data generated by each development stage of production, from engineering to design, testing and production launch;
+- Big Data & Analytics – A way of managing the flow of data generated by each development stage of production, from engineering to design, testing, and production;

-- Engineering simulation (CAE) – virtual modeling scenarios products from early workflow phases are vital for performance achieving, shortening the time to market and reducing production costs;
+- Engineering Simulation (CAE) – Virtual modelling scenarios of products from early workflow phases that are vital for achieving performance, decreasing the time to market, and efficiently reducing production costs;

-- 3D Printing and Additive Manufacturing (AM) – enterprise capacity 3D printers will play an increasing role in the production of small series of personalized products;
+- 3D Printing and Additive Manufacturing (AM) – The enterprise capacity of 3D printers is set to play an increasing role in the production of small series personalized products;

-- Augmented Reality (AR): systems like Oculus Rift or Microsoft HoloLens will play a key role in increasing productivity and decision-making processes accelerating.
+- Augmented Reality (AR): Systems like Oculus Rift or Microsoft HoloLens will play a key role in increasing productivity and accelerating decision-making processes.

 From Industrial Internet of Things to Digital Industry

-In an Accenture definition, “Internet of Things (IoT) is a concept and a paradigm that considers a pervasive presence in the environment of a variety of things/objects that through Internet of Things: Converging Technologies for Smart Environments and Integrated Ecosystems” .
-The same source mentions the core of Digital Industry is based on highly intelligent connected systems that create a fully digital value chain.
-This is the 4th industrial revolution enabled by the Industrial Internet of Things.
+According to Accenture, “Internet of Things (IoT) is a concept and a paradigm that considers a pervasive presence in the environment of a variety of things/objects that through Internet of Things: Converging Technologies for Smart Environments and Integrated Ecosystems” .
+The same source mentions that the core of Digital Industry is based on highly intelligent connected systems that create a fully digital value chain.
+This represents the 4th industrial revolution which is enabled by the Industrial Internet of Things.